spacekaila/spacekaila.github.io/about.md

 <img src="/assets/Nathaniel-Kaila.JPG" alt="me" align="left" hspace="50" vspace="10" width="300px" />

 I'm a Native Hawaiian scientist with a passion for stars.
 I was born and raised in the DC area, moved to Appalachia for college, relocated to Germany for my MSc, then moved to Western NY for my PhD.
-I'm looking for a postdoc and hoping to relocate somewhere just a tad bit warmer...
+I'm looking for my next adventure and hoping to relocate somewhere just a tad bit warmer...

 Other than research, I also love crunchy snacks, travel, moving my body, reading, knitting, and making/appreciating all kinds of art.
 I learned German during my time abroad and nearly mastered German bureaucracy.
 I drink a lot of coffee and have strong opinions about the acceptable number of open tabs.
 I am perpetually looking for that one piece of productivity software that will magically fix everything, but I haven't found it yet.